Earwax (cerumen) removal

 No Ear Drops

-With microsuction, there is normally no need to apply ear drops for wax beforehand unlike other methods of removal such as ear syringing or ear irrigation.
+With Microsuction, there is normally no need to apply ear drops for wax beforehand unlike other methods of removal such as ear syringing or ear irrigation.
 Having said that, using ear drops can still help in the removal.
+We recommend the product CleanEars spray which can be purchased from any chemist.

 No water is used or flushed into the ear canal as happens with ear syringing or ear irrigation.
 Instead, the procedure is dry which significantly reduces any risk of infection.